sumeetbabar2809/Max-Life-Insurance-Cross-Sell-Prediction/README.md

 Utilize the predictive model by following the guidelines provided in the project's documentation.
 This includes running scripts for preprocessing, model training, and making predictions on new data. welcome contributions in the form of bug reports, feature suggestions, and enhancements.
 For specific contribution guidelines, please refer to the project's CONTRIBUTING file.

+## Conclusion

+Random Forest had the highest number of correct predictions and the best ROC AUC score, making it the top performer.
+KNeighbors also displayed strong performance with high accuracy and a competitive ROC AUC score.
+The Decision Tree model showed good predictive ability with a respectable ROC AUC score.
+Logistic Regression, GaussianNB, and AdaBoost performed adequately but were slightly behind Random Forest and KNeighbors.
+Overall, Random Forest and KNeighbors stood out as the most promising classifiers for this particular prediction task.